May 31, 2013 by Liberty

 Some people will start throwing rocks at me for this one but it’s true for some people.
 You might get tax advantages from your 401k but those tax advantages aren’t always worth the risks they put you through.
 Government is treating these accounts more and more aggressively by the year.
 401k’s are also rarely managed impressively either.

 Consider the story of the person in Germany around WW2 that pulled out his retirement account.
 He saved in it for his whole life.
-He could only afford a loaf of bread with.
+He could only afford a loaf of bread with it all.
 Inflation is unpredictable in government hands.
 That makes weak investments bad investments.

 6. Invest and Bank Out Of The US